bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 # Using a 3rd-Party Shipping Provider

-Shipping providers apps allow merchants to use shipping solutions from third-party shipping providers.
-Once a merchant installs and enables a shipping provider app on their store, API users can connect the carrier.
-API users can then create shipping zones **for the connected carrier**, as well as shipping methods for the connected carrier in any shipping zone.
+Shipping provider apps allow merchants and shoppers to have real-time shipping quotes .
+Once a merchant installs a shipping provider app on their store, API users can connect the carrier.
+An API user can then enable the carrier for specific zones.
+This makes the real-time shipping method available to shoppers for those zones during checkout.

 This article is a guide for API users on how to manage carrier connections, shipping zones, and shipping methods.